datadog-tools/datadog-exporter/README.md

       :environment: env:staging
 ```

 Before running any of the tools, you need to configure the library with your Datadog credentials.
 The following code will configure the library to use your Datadog credentials.
-This way, the importer tool will replace the placeholders with the values of your environment and will only use the defined template keys when importing a monitor.

 ```ruby
 require "datadog_export"